 1st Armored Div - Evaluation Brigade Combat Team

 Other units at Fort Bliss: 31st Combat Support Hospital, 32nd Army Air and Missile Defense Cmd, 387th CRC BN, 62nd Army Band, 741st Ordnance Company (EOD), 76th Military Police Battalion, 108th Brigade, 204th Military Intelligence Battalion (Aerial Reconnaissance), USA CAS Battalion

 Visiting / Living on Base

-The Inn has rooms and feature remote control cable color TV, in-room direct dial phones, full bath with tub/shower, in-room coffeemaker, and individually controlled air-conditioning/heat unit.
+The Inn has rooms and features remote control cable color TV, in-room direct-dial phones, full bath with tub/shower, in-room coffeemaker, and individually controlled air-conditioning/heat unit.
 A complimentary continental breakfast is available each morning.
 Children stay free.

 GMH Military Housing has partnered with Fort Bliss for the purpose of improving the military family housing community.
 Fort Bliss has more than 3,000 on-base family housing units.
 GMH Military Housing is responsible for the development, construction, renovations, maintenance, and management of family housing at Fort Bliss.

 If you move into GMH family housing, you will need to sign a lease with GMH.
 This may require payment of pro-rated rent for the current month.